Aviation | Governance | SC-AVI

 The SC-AVI convenes quarterly video-teleconferences and periodic (usually annual) face-to-face meetings.
 The reports arising from the face-to-face meetings are publicly available here.

-The SC-AVI comprises the following subsidiary bodies (TO BE CONFIRMED):
+The SC-AVI comprises the following subsidiary bodies:

 - Expert Team on Education, Training and Competency (ET-ETC)